This blog may contain affiliate links. Read our disclosure policy for more info.

 9. Swim with Turtles at Playa Akumal

 Playa Akumal, aka Akumal Beach, is one of the best places in Mexico to go swimming with sea turtles.
 It’s also considered one of the prettiest beaches on the Yucatan Peninsula!
 Nestled between the towns of Playa del Carmen and Tulum, it’s an easy drive from either of these towns.
+If you’re renting a car in Playa del Carmen, then this is an easy day trip you can do!

 This beach’s name literally means “place of the turtle,” and it’s aptly named – there are hundreds of turtles in the water here, and some come right up to the shore.
 The best way to guarantee to see these creatures on a swim here is by hiring a guide from the beach, as you can only access the sectioned-off area, which is where most of the turtles reside with a guide.